The $(2,3)$-generation of the finite simple odd-dimensional orthogonal groups: Introduction

-The case $n\in \{9,11,13,17\}$ is dealt with in Section \ref{11-17}, where we use slightly different generators to make proofs more efficient.
+In our proof of Theorem \ref{main}, the cases $n\in \{9,11,13,17\}$ are dealt with in Section \ref{11-17}, where we use slightly different generators to make the proofs more efficient.
 For the general case, the generators are given in Section \ref{gen}.
-The corresponding proofs are in Section \ref{gene} for $n\in\{15, 18, 19\}$ or $n\geq 21$, in Section~\ref{16-20} for $n\in \{12, 16, 20\}$.
+The corresponding proofs are in Section \ref{gene} for $n\in\{15, 18, 19\}$ or $n\geq 21$, and in Section~\ref{16-20} for $n\in \{12, 16, 20\}$.